Sukii/academic-testing-llm/claude/claude-3-haiku/gravity1.md

-# What about the particle gravition?
+# What about the particle graviton?
 Is it not the particle or gravitational wave that acts like the material thread or agent for the pulling force?

 That's a great follow-up question.
 The concept of gravitational particles or waves is an important part of the modern understanding of gravity.